ibm-cloud-docs/loadbalancer-service/begin-lb-config.md

 5. Select the subnet where you want to deploy your new load balancer.

 	This option applies to only **Public-to-Private** and **Private-to-Private** load balancer types.
 Your load balancer service instance has one of its network interfaces on this subnet.
-Ensure that your application servers are either on this subnet or reachable from this subnet.
+Make sure that your application servers are either on this subnet or reachable from this subnet.
 If necessary, enable VLAN spanning.
 	{: note}

-6. Select the allocation of public IPs for the load balancer.
+6. Select the allocation of public IP addresses for the load balancer.

 	This option applies to only the **Public-to-Private** load balancer type.
 If you select **Allocate from a public subnet in this account**, you must have at least two public IPs available in a public subnet in the same data center.
-Also, ensure that traffic to TCP management port 56501 and your application's own ports are not blocked by firewalls that are deployed on your public VLANs.
+Also, make sure that traffic to TCP management port 56501 and your application's own ports are not blocked by firewalls that are deployed on your public VLANs.
 	{: note}

 ## What's next